-Unlike some cities, Brandon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brandon are a mix of both white- and blue-collar jobs.
+Brandon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brandon is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Brandon who work in office and administrative support (18.55%), management occupations (11.61%), and sales jobs (9.01%).

 Also of interest is that Brandon has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Brandon is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Brandon really has some of the features that families look for when choosing a good community to raise children.
 Is Brandon perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 As is often the case in a small city, Brandon doesn't have a public transportation system that people use for their commute.